Definable Ellipsoid Method, Sums-of-Squares Proofs, and the Graph Isomorphism Problem: The Definable Ellipsoid Method

-The claim that $\Psi'$ is $\FPC$-definable follows from points~3.\ and~4.\ in Lemma~\ref{lem:things}.
-The claim that $\Psi'$ satisfies the required conditions follows from the correctness of $\Psi$, together with the fact that $[[y]^{-\sigma}]^\sigma = y$, and properties (4) and (5) in Lemma~\ref{lem:props}.
-For later use, let us note that if the given $\sigma : I \rightarrow [k]$ is a bijection, then the third type of output $b=-1$ cannot occur.
+The claim that~$\Psi'$ is~$\FPC$-definable follows from points~3\ and~4\ in Lemma~\ref{lem:things}.
+The claim that~$\Psi'$ satisfies the required conditions follows from the correctness of~$\Psi$, together with the fact that~$[[y]^{-\sigma}]^\sigma = y$, and Properties~4 and~7 in Lemma~\ref{lem:props}.
+For later use, let us note that if the given~$\sigma : I \rightarrow [k]$ is a bijection, then the third type of output~$b=-1$ cannot occur.

-Next we show how to use $\Psi'$ in order to implement, in $\FPC$, the algorithm CC from Theorem~\ref{thm:centralcut}.
-Consider the following variant CC' of CC:
+Next we show how to use~$\Psi'$ in order to implement, in~$\FPC$, the algorithm $\CC$ from Theorem~\ref{thm:centralcut}.
+Consider the following variant $\CCC$ of $\CC$:

-A key aspect of CC that makes this algorithm well-defined is that, for steps 04, 05, 08 and 09, the only knowledge that the algorithm needs about the targeted set $[K]^\sigma$ are its dimension~$k$, its bounding radius~$R$, and correct answers to earlier queries (see point 1.\ immediately following the statement of Theorem~\ref{thm:centralcut}).
-In particular, the algorithm will be well-defined even if the class~$\mathscr{C}$ is \emph{not} closed under foldings, as long as the gathered knowledge about the alleged $[K]^\sigma$ remains consistent with the assumption that the convex set given by the oracle \emph{is} $[K]^\sigma$.
-Note that properties (2), (4), and (5) in Lemma~\ref{lem:props} guarantee so, as long as all $s$-vectors are respected by~$\sigma$.
-As soon as this is detected to not be the case, $\sigma$ is refined, and the run of CC is restarted with the new~$k$ and $\gamma$ for the new~$\sigma$ (and the same~$R$).
+As discussed above, $\CCC$ simulates the ellipsoid method over folded versions~$[K]^\sigma$ of~$K$.
+By Properties~3,~5 and~6 in Lemma~\ref{lem:props} each such folded version is a circumscribed closed convex set.
+A key aspect of~$\CC$ that makes this algorithm well defined is that the only knowledge about the targeted set~$[K]^\sigma$ that it needs for steps~04,~05,~08 and~09 are its dimension~$k$, its bounding radius~$R$, and correct answers to the earlier queries to the not-so-weak separation oracle for~$[K]^\sigma$ itself.
+In particular, the algorithm does not need the folded~$[K]^\sigma$ to belong to the class~$\mathscr{C}$.
+Indeed, as long as all~$s$ vectors are respected by a particular~$\sigma$, Properties~4 and~7 in Lemma~\ref{lem:props} guarantee that the answers in step~07 stay consistent with the assumption that the circumscribed closed convex set given by the oracle \emph{is}~$[K]^\sigma$.
+As soon as an~$s$ vector that is not respected by~$\sigma$ is found, the map~$\sigma$ is refined, and the run of~$\CC$ is rebooted with the new~$k$ and~$\gamma$ for the new~$\sigma$ (and the same~$R$).

-After no more than~$|I|$ many refinements of~$\sigma$, the simulation of the run of CC will be executed until the end.
-Indeed, this happens at latest once~$\sigma$ becomes the totally refined map because at that point~$\sigma$ is a bijection that surely respects every~$s$.
-Whenever the run is executed until the end, the algorithm reaches step~13 with a pair $(b,s)$ and a~$\sigma$ that respects~$s$.
-We use this to show that CC' solves the weak feasibility problem for~$\mathscr{C}$, and that it can be implemented in $\FPC$.
+No later than after~$|I|$ refinements of~$\sigma$, the simulation of~$\CC$ will be executed until the end.
+This happens at the latest when~$\sigma$ becomes the totally refined map: at that point~$\sigma$ is a bijection that respects every~$s$.
+Whenever a run of the simulation is completed, the algorithm reaches step~13 with a pair~$(b,s)$ and a~$\sigma$ that respects~$s$.
+We use this to show that $\CCC$ solves the weak feasibility problem for~$K$, and that it can be implemented in~$\FPC$.